 You can hardly be unaware of all the recent media attention over “mesh”, which I agree is a major concern in the way it has been presented; but it is a pity that so much of it is not only misleading but simply wrong.
 There is so much disinformation, muddled thinking and sheer scaremongering that is doing a great disservice to an excellent operation. .
 The appropriate use of mesh has definitely changed the results of hernia repair for the better.
-Both the open tension-free mesh repair and the laparoscopic repair (which ha sto use mesh) are excellent operations when correctly and appropriately carried out.
+Both the open tension-free mesh repair and the laparoscopic repair (which has to use mesh – you cannot do a laparoscopic repair without mesh) are excellent operations when correctly and appropriately carried out.

-To add to the confusion, the use of mesh to repair hernias has been muddled up with the use of mesh placed deep in the pelvis of women to try and treat urinary problems.
+To add to the confusion, the use of mesh to repair hernias has been muddled up with the use of mesh placed deep in the pelvis of women to try and treat urinary problems after a traumatic childbirth.
 The operations are completely different, with mesh used in totally different ways.
 This was an ill conceived gynaecolgical procedure, and the problems are related to a poorly designed operation and in many cases, poor surgical technique.

 I believe that very few patients develop long term post operative pain when mesh is used appropriately for true inguinal hernias.
+When I say I believe, that is my personal experience.
 I use the term ‘true’ inguinal hernias because I believe that a substantial number of patients are having inguinal hernia repairs when they don’t have a hernia.

 Nevertheless some patients (very few in my experience and my practice) do experience prolonged discomfort near the site of the operation.

 I see that reports on the internet are saying that long term pain occurs after 30% of mesh inguinal hernia repairs (!)
 I find that statistic incredible.
-What is actually going on?
+I do wonder what is actually going on?
 People use phrases such as ‘trapped’ nerves, nerves caught in mesh, or blame the mesh itself.
 From my personal experience, personal observations and speaking with colleagues I believe that the main cause of long term post-op pain is poor surgery.
 Simple poor surgical technique.

 Using mesh to repair inguinal hernias gives excellent results and is a good procedure

-Pain is rare if it is appropriately and correctly carried out.
+Pain is rare if the operation is appropriately and correctly carried out.